openstack/cinder/doc/source/devref/rolling.upgrades.rst

 change, we are just removing magic string by an enumerate, but the strings used are exactly the same.

-A case where we may not notice that a version bump is required is on chained versioned objects.
-That is to say, when you we change the version of a versioned object and that object is used in another versioned object with a ``fields.ObjectField``.
-In such a case all versioned objects that are including changed versioned object will also require a version bump.

 As mentioned before, you don't have to know all the rules, as we have a test that calculates the hash of all objects taking all these rules into consideration and will tell you exactly when you need to bump the version of a